 The right tools make running 9x12 postcard campaigns faster and more profitable.

-Free direct mail software for 9x12 operators.
-Handles payments, advertiser intake, EDDM route planning, and QR scan tracking — $0/month, 7% only when spots sell.
+Direct mail software for 9x12 operators — free to start.
+Handles payments, advertiser intake, EDDM route planning, and QR scan tracking. $0/month with a 7% fee only when spots sell, so you never pay before you collect.

 Visit SpotDropsPurpose-built websites for 9x12 operators.
 Launch a professional campaign site in 60 seconds with lead capture, live postcard preview, and custom domain support.